tannerghosen/PasswordGeneratorAPI/DOCUMENTATION.md

 Successful (Strong) Response:
 ```
 {
+    "data":
+    {
-    "validate": "This password is strong.",
+        "validate": "This password is strong."
-    "error": null
     }
+}
 ```
 Successful (Weak) Response:
 ```
 {
+    "data":
+    {
         "validate": "Sorry, this password isn't strong.
 A strong password should be a minimum of 8 characters but no longer than 32 and contain an uppercase, lowercase, digit, and special character and no excessive repeating characters.",
-    "error": null
     }
+}
 ```
 Null Length Error Response:
 ```
 {
-    "validate": "",
     "error": "ERROR: 'password' is missing in request body."
 }
 ```